The Procurex Scotland 2025 Official Event Planner is now available.

 Partner

-Procurement People of Tomorrow (PPoT) is a Scotland-wide partnership programme, involving both the public and private sector, that aims to create our ‘future’ procurement and commercial talent.
+Procurement People of Tomorrow (PPoT) is a Scotland-wide partnership programme led by the Scottish Government, involving both the public and private sector, that aims to create our ‘future’ procurement and commercial talent.
 Our vision is to leave a sustainable legacy for the procurement profession in Scotland by growing our own talent to address industry-wide skills shortages.

 CivTech